-Compared with other forms of renewable energy, solar heating's (and cooling contribution in meeting global energy demand is, besides the traditional renewable energies like biomass and hydropower, second only to wind power as figure 24 shows it [14].
+Compared with other forms of renewable energy, solar heating's (and cooling) contribution in meeting global energy demand is, besides the traditional renewable energies like biomass and hydropower, second only to wind power as figure 24 shows it [14].
 And in installed capacity, solar thermal is the leader.
-Photovoltaics and concentrated power generation are rather small energy contributors.
-The picture changes however dramatically when the energy conversion to electricity is discussed.
+Photovoltaics and concentrated power generation are rather small energy contributors. - The data as reported in 2015 are in general more than 10% higher, in the case of PV even more, compared to the data of 2014. - The picture changes however dramatically when the energy conversion to electricity is discussed.

-Figure 3: Global capacity in operation $[GW{el}]$, $[GW{th}]$ 2014 and annual energy yields $[TWh{el}]$, $[TWh{th}]$ (Sources: AEE INTEC, Global Wind Energy Council (GWEC), European PV Industry Association (EPIA), REN21 - Global Status Reports 2014 and 2015)
+Figure 3: Global capacity in operation [GW_d], [GW{th}] 2014 and annual energy yields [TWh_d], [TWh{th}] (Sources: AEE INTEC, Global Wind Energy Council (GWEC), European PV Industry Association (EPIA), REN21 - Global Status Reports 2015)